timm/silon/README.md

 Cluster + contrast + dominate + optimize

+Don't sweat the small stuff.
+When you can't distinquish between

 Give me the fruitful error any time, full of seeds, bursting with its own corrections.
 You can keep your sterile truth for yourself.
 --  Vilfredo Pareto

-Don't sweat the small stuff.

 Less is more.
 -- Dieter Rams